vgod/vimrc/README.md

         vim +BundleInstall +qall

+4. (Optional, if you want vim-go ) Install all the necessary binaries for vim-go

+        Open VIM editor and execuste :GoInstallBinaries

-4. (Optional, if you want youCompleteMe ) Comple YCM plugin for specific language
+5. (Optional, if you want youCompleteMe ) Comple YCM plugin for specific language

 * Golang